Capstone Development: Projects

+The hotel opened on May 1, 2014.

 Projects in development

 In September 2011, Capstone said it had signed an agreement with Marriott International to build a Residence Inn and a Courtyard by Marriott on a parcel of Marriott-owned land just north of the Washington Marriott Marquis.
 The two hotels combined would have 500 rooms and cost a total of $172 million.
 The development partners asked the District of Columbia for $35 million in tax increment financing, although at that time the city said it was unlikely to provide this.

 In 2009, Capstone Development also submitted a proposal to redevelop the historic Stevens Elementary School in the West End neighborhood of Washington, D.C.
 However, Capstone's proposal did not make the short list of acceptable proposals.